ArchipelagoMW/Archipelago/docs/setup_en.md

 Once BizHawk has been installed, open BizHawk and change the following settings:

-- Go to Config > Customize.
-Switch to the Advanced tab, then switch the Lua Core from "NLua+KopiLua" to "Lua+LuaInterface".
-Then restart BizHawk.
-This is required for the Lua script to function correctly. **NOTE: Even if "Lua+LuaInterface" is already selected, toggle between the two** **options and reselect it.
-Fresh installs of newer versions of BizHawk have a tendency to show** **"Lua+LuaInterface" as the default selected option but still load "NLua+KopiLua" until this** **step is done.**
 - Under Config > Customize > Advanced, make sure the box for AutoSaveRAM is checked, and click the 5s button.
 This reduces the possibility of losing save data in emulator crashes.
 - Under Config > Customize, check the "Run in background" and "Accept background input" boxes.
 This will allow you to continue playing in the background, even if another window is selected.
 - Under Config > Hotkeys, many hotkeys are listed, with many bound to common keys on the keyboard.
   You will likely want to disable most of these, which you can do quickly using `Esc`.
+- **For Bizhawk version 2.7 and below** Go to Config > Customize.
+Switch to the Advanced tab, then switch the Lua Core from "NLua+KopiLua" to "Lua+LuaInterface".
+Then restart BizHawk.
+This is required for the Lua script to function correctly. **NOTE: Even if "Lua+LuaInterface" is already selected, toggle between the two** **options and reselect it.
+Fresh installs of newer versions of BizHawk have a tendency to show** **"Lua+LuaInterface" as the default selected option but still load "NLua+KopiLua" until this** **step is done.**

 It is strongly recommended to associate the GBA ROM extension (\*.gba) to the BizHawk we've just installed.
 To do so, we simply have to search any GBA ROM we happened to own, right click and select